tooledesign/pybna/config.md

 forward | Value indicating one way in the forward direction | X backward | Value indicating one way in the backward direction | X

+N.B.
+If there are values in the one-way column that don't match either the forward or backward value the road is considered to be two-way.

 `segment stress`

 Entry | Description | Required